... A very un-arty term used in good fun to introduce the fact that we offer a combination of qualities unique in the business -- or nearly so:

 So there's value for the operation because it's relatively simple and inexpensive to run.

-There's value for customers, because you can see our work in an excellent gallery space, while you visit with us personally.
-There's always an antique dealer, jeweler, painter, woodworker, potter, weaver or fabric artist in the store.
-The Collective is a nearly unique opportunity to shop for amazing art or high-end gifts, and 'meet the maker.'
+There's value for customers, because you can see our work in an excellent space, while you visit with us personally.
+There's always an antique dealer, jeweler, painter, wood-worker, potter, weaver, photographer or fabric artist in the store.
+The Collective is your opportunity to shop for amazing art and high-end gifts, and 'meet the maker.'

 ... and there's value for the artists, too, because ALL of a purchase goes to the artist -- the house keeps nothing.
 This is why, Gentle Reader, this Collective, which started as a pop-up in November of 2020, has been too successful to close.